Menu Icon

 In addition, individuals with OCPD may be inflexible in their thinking and unwilling to compromise, which can also impact their relationships.
 They may insist on doing things their way, even if it is not the most efficient or effective way, and may become upset if their partner suggests an alternative approach.

 OCPD can impact an individual’s daily life in a number of ways.
-For example, individuals with OCPD are prone to be very rigid in their routines and schedules and may become upset if their routine is disrupted.
+For example, individuals with OCPD are prone to being very rigid in their routines and schedules and may become upset if their routine is disrupted.
 This can make it difficult for them to adapt to changes in their environment, such as a change in job or living situation.

 Individuals with OCPD may also have trouble making decisions, as they tend to weigh all of the possible options and outcomes before making a choice.
 This can lead to procrastination and indecisiveness, which can impact their daily life and overall functioning.